-From the date of hiring, employees shall be on probation for a period of ninety (90) days.
+- a) From the date of hiring, employees shall be on probation for a period of ninety (90) working days to determine the suitability of the employee.
 During this period, employees shall be entitled to all rights and benefits, unless specified elsewhere in this Agreement.
+While employees are on probation they will be entitled to full benefits as per the Collective Agreement after three (3) months. - (b) The City and the Union will participate in a written monthly progress review with probationary employees and their supervisors during the probationary period.
+(Revised March 1, 2004)